prapin/LuaGenericCall/README.md

 Each of these functions has a variable number of arguments, and three fixed ones.

 1. __lua_State* L__: a pointer to an instance of a Lua state.
 If the pointer is `NULL`, the function automatically calls `lua_newstate` to create a new instance, and will also call `lua_close` to release its memory, unless the pointer to the instance is retrieved with __%S__ option (see after).
 If the state is freed and an error occurred before, the function allocates a buffer to copy the error message, which must be closed with `free`.
 2. __script string__: it contains some piece of Lua code to execute.
-It typically begins with parameter retrieval: {{local var1, var2, var3 = ...;}} and ends with returning results: {{return res1, res2, res2}}.
+It typically begins with parameter retrieval: `local var1, var2, var3 = ...;` and ends with returning results: `return res1, res2, res2`.
 If the pointer is `NULL`, it is equivalent to the empty script "".
 3. __format string__: a string similar to the `printf` or `scanf` format strings, using the __%__ character to describe the variable types of input and output values.
 If the pointer is `NULL`, it is equivalent to the empty format "".
 4. __zero or more value parameters.__ Input parameters are passed by value, while output results must be retrieved by passing addresses of variables.
 Allocation options may also change the expected types of variables.